Enrollment & Housing

 Tuition & Fees

-Tuition for the three week session is $3200.00.
+Tuition for the 2015 Rhodes program is $3200.
 Tuition and fees also include electronic course materials, field visits, and the opening orientation.
 Login information for course materials will be emailed in early May.
 Printed copies of the course materials are not offered.

 For additional information, including international student financial aid opportunities, please visit our Tuition, Policies and Procedures section.